allencch/med/README.md

 Note: Qt5 application run as root doesn't support IME like Fcitx.
 Please use copy-paste instead.

-## Search for unknown value (experimental)

-If we are interested on a value of the game, but it is not a numerical value, such as a hero of the game is poisoned or normal.
-We can use unknown search.

-0. Suggest to choose the Scan type as "int8".
-1. Enter "?", and press "Scan" button.
-You should get the statusbar showing "Snapshot saved".
-2. Now make the changes of the status, like from poisoned to normal or vice versa.
-3. Enter "!" which indicates "changed", and press "Filter" button.
-4. The scanner will scan for the memory address with the value changed.
-5. Continue to filter until you get the potential memory address that handles the status.

-Other operators are ">" and "<".
-">" with "Filter" will scan for the value that is increased.
-"<" with "Filter" will scan for the value that is decreased.

 # Build Instruction

 This program requires **GCC** (C++ compiler), **Qt5**, and **JSONPP**.